T-Engel/betaC/README.md

 based on very different sample sizes (i.e., numbers of individuals captured by a sample).
 This means that a major part of beta diversity is usually due to a more-individuals effect and not due to spatial structure.
-The second sampling effectsconcerns sample completeness and its associated biases.
+The second sampling effect concerns sample completeness and its associated biases.
 Sample size is always relative.
 In small species pools, relatively small sample sizes are sufficient to get a pretty good sample, while in large species pools sample sizes have to be increased